NikitaArya17/next_generation_sequencing_projects/rna-sequencing data/README.md

 This is an analysis conducted as part of the 'RNA Sequencing in Bioconductor' course offered by Mary Piper on DataCamp.
-The notebook contains the basic workflow for the analysis of RNA-sequencing data, using data from a study of fibrosis in mouse kidney cells as an example.
+The R script contains the basic workflow for the analysis of RNA-sequencing data, using data from a study of fibrosis in mouse kidney cells as an example.

 # RNA-Seq Differential Expression Analysis Workflow Summary